Pet adoption: Adoption process

-One problem shelters are fighting to overcome is what they term "Big Black Dog syndrome".
-Big black dogs (BBDs) are consistently the hardest dogs to place—even if they're friendly, well trained, and in perfect health.
-This may be due to a number of factors, including fear stigma against certain breed types, attraction to ads and the fact that black dogs often do not photograph as well as lighter coated ones, and the fact that black dogs are often portrayed as aggressive in film and on television.
-Organizations have started campaigns to educate the public about BBD syndrome.

-Similarly, shelters often have difficulty placing black cats due to common superstitions regarding black cats as bringers or harbingers of bad luck.
-Some shelters also have policies halting or limiting adoption of black cats immediately prior to Halloween for fear that the animals will be tortured, or used as "living decorations" for the holiday and then abandoned.
-Rabbits are sometimes treated in the same manner prior to Easter as well, though they are rarely found in regular shelters since they are considered "exotic" (anything not a dog or cat).
-Another popular fad is using a small dog, pretty white Persian kitten or other small pet as a fashion accessory to "complement an outfit".
-Such animals may end up discarded, abandoned, or placed in a shelter when no longer needed.

-Education about and promotion of pet adoption is also done by animal welfare organizations, and by local government animal control agencies.
+Education about and promotion of pet adoption is also done by animal welfare organizations and by local government animal control agencies.
 In 2016, the U.S. state of Georgia made the "adoptable dog" its state dog, similar to Colorado's adopted dog.

 After filling out an application to adopt an animal, there is also an adoption fee that must be paid to adopt an animal.
-Adoption fees have several purposes that they fulfill.
-If someone is willing to pay for an animal chances are they will take care of him or her and not abuse or neglect their new pet.
-Most animals that are of age are spayed or neutered and up to date on all of their shots.
-Depending on the shelter or organization, some pets may be microchipped which helps locate them if they are lost.
-The adoption fees are in place to help cover these costs, and also help provide food for the animals left in the shelter.
+Adoption fees serve several purposes.
+If someone is willing to pay for an animal, chances are they will take care of him or her and not abuse or neglect their new pet.
+Most animals of age are spayed or neutered and up to date on all of their shots.
+Depending on the shelter or organization, some pets may be microchipped, which helps locate them if they are lost.
+The adoption fees help cover these costs and also help provide food for the animals left in the shelter.

-Responsible pet ownership
+Big Black Dog syndrome and related concerns

+"Black Dog Syndrome (BDS) or Big Black Dog Syndrome (BBDS) is defined as “the extreme under-adoption of large black dogs based not on temperament or health, but rather on the confluence of a number of physical and environmental factors in conjunction with the Western symbolism of the color black.”
+"BBD was coined after reports from several animal shelters showed that black dogs are less likely to be adopted and are more likely to be euthanized, compared with lighter-colored dogs."

+Historically there are negative associations around black animals, but there are many biases associated with particular breeds and lineages of dogs that also lead to bias and higher euthanasia rates.
+Some studies have suggested that: "BDB is a product of the social cognition phenomena known as 'base rate fallacy': black dogs are only more common in shelters because there are more of them (the dark color gene is dominant)."